ycemsubakan/covid_chatbot_data/README.md

 Note that we crowdsourced this data for the 16-04-2020 scrape from the `https://quebec.ca` website.
 This scrape contains 313 FAQ question-answer pairs.
 The train set on average contains 16 paraphrases per ground truth FAQ question.
 The validation set contains 5 paraphrases per ground truth FAQ question.

+The abstract that we submitted to the 2020 edition of Montreal AI Symposium is provided in `mais_abstract.pdf`, and the corresponding poster presentation is provided in `mais_poster.pdf`.

 ## Note
 You need git lfs installed to properly clone the files - see: https://git-lfs.github.com/